readmeio/openapi-workshop/exercises/4_post_requestbody/readme.md

-Let’s add a **requestBody** now. **requestBody** will tell devs how you can construct your body parameters.
+Let's add a **requestBody** now. **requestBody** will tell developers how you can construct payloads for things like a `POST` or `PUT` API request.

-We’re going to give you some starter template for how the requestBody should look like.
-In it, we’ve already given you a “post” property.
+We're going to give you a starter template for what the requestBody should look like.
+In it, we've already given you a "post" property.

+### 👩‍🏫 Instructions

-**Instruction: build out the “replyTo” property with type: “string” and description: “Optional ID of the hoot you’re replying to”**
+Build out the "replyTo" property with a "string" type and "Optional ID of the hoot you’re replying to" description.

 Here is an example of the "post" property:

 ```
 "post": {
   "type": "string",